- Why Do Children Need Magnesium in Their Diet?

 - It helps children to get better sleep.

-- It provides energy to your kid.
+- It provides energy.

 - It aids blood sugar and insulin management in the body.